 - The Affordable Insurance Exchanges offer a choice of health plans at www.healthcare.gov.
-Beware that the lower the cost of the plan, the higher the deductible (the amount you have to pay for medical care before the insurance starts to pay for it).
+This plan has a lower the cost but a higher the deductible so you will have to pay more out of pocket.

 Navigating Healthcare of Seniors

-One of the biggest healthcare challenges we face is navigating healthcare of seniors.
+One of the biggest healthcare challenges we face is navigating healthcare policies and procedures.
 Refer to these important tips for what you and your loved ones can do to maximize healthcare resources.
-Tips include: determining your long-term care plan, options to living independently, and end of life issues.
+Tips include: determining your long-term care plan, options to living independently, and end of life care.
 Click here for the tip sheet.

 Emergency Room vs. Urgent Care